CTSRD-CHERI/nginx/README-morello.md

  we are still greatly reliant on dynamic testing.
 This testing is constrained by both the completeness of the test suites (which in some cases provide poor coverage) and the time available within the project to perform testing.
-Whilst it is know that errors remain outside the core http module we are not able to estimate what problems might remain beyond those resolved in the scope of the project.
+Whilst it is known that errors remain outside the core http module we are not able to estimate what problems might remain beyond those resolved in the scope of the project.